hereonly/sonletters/letters/190800_Vacation_August_Recap.md

 We went to Riverbank State Park and swam in the pool.
 After nap time, we had a picnic in the park with Kevin, Mirren, and Isabelle.

 **Monday - 8/5**
 CMOM!
 Children's Museum of Manhattan.
 This place was five floors of wow!
-Leo and Henry, you both _loved_ it.
-They had sections that were perfect for kids of both your ages.
-We looked at photos of it before we went.
-Leo, you saw the fire truck, MTA bus, and taxis that you could pretend to drive.
-We tried going to other floors first, but you just wanted to drive the bus, so we made a bee-line for the 3rd floor.
-Henry, the 3rd floor also had an "under two" section with balls and peek-a-boo, and big foam blocks.
-There was a dance section, dress up, art stations for the older kids and _so_. _many_. _rooms_.
-Such a hit.
-Then we had a picnic on the benches in the lane divider parks of broadway (ah, the upper west side) and watched the cars go by.
-Then we went back for round two of the museum.
-That threw our nap schedule off a bit, but what the hell it was a blast.
-After nap time Leo and I went to the library to return our books and get a few more (Pete the Cat books, because Pete made an appearance at CMOM).
-We saw Martin and Aana at the library and Leo shared one of the three Pete the Cat books with Martin.
-We also got the next Professor Astro Cat book.
-Martin and Leo played in the toy section of the library with another older kid, and then LEO GOT HIS OWN LIBRARY CARD!
-What a day!
+We had a picnic on the benches in the middle of Broadway and watched the cars while we ate.
+After nap time, Leo and I went to the library (unplanned playdate with Martin) and LEO GOT HIS OWN LIBRARY CARD.

+**Tuesday - 8/6**
+The boys went to school.
+Sarah and I went to Hanuman.
+Then we had a low-key writing and _Veronica Mars_ binge day.

+**Wednesday - 8/7**
+Leo and I went to the American Museum of Natural History with Seth.
+We saw the T-Rex special exhibit.
+After nap time, the whole family went to Indian Road playground and then Indian Road Cafe for dinner.